 Rochelle Hurt is the author of In Which I Play the Runaway (Barrow Street, 2016), which won the Barrow Street Book Prize, and The Rusted City (White Pine, 2014), a novella in prose poems.
-She is the recipient of awards and fellowships from Crab Orchard Review, Arts & Letters, Hunger Mountain, Poetry International, Vermont Studio Center, Jentel, and Yaddo.
-She is also a PhD candidate at the University of Cincinnati.
+She is the recipient of awards and fellowships from Crab Orchard Review, Arts & Letters, Poetry International, Vermont Studio Center, Jentel, and Yaddo.
+She teaches in the MFA program at the University of Central Florida.

 José Angel Araguz is a CantoMundo fellow and the author of six chapbooks as well as the collections Everything We Think We Hear (Floricanto Press) and Small Fires (FutureCycle Press).
 His poems, prose, and reviews have appeared in RHINO Poetry, New South, and Queen Mob’s Tea House.
 He runs the poetry blog, The Friday Influence, and teaches English and creative writing at Linfield College.